 You’ll notice a keyword pattern at every stage.
 A person at an awareness level is more likely to pose questions and use informational keywords like ‘tips’, ‘How to’, and ‘What is.’
 If you consider the above example, you can gauge that the prospect is at the interest stage.
 They will likely click on one of the public business review websites with strong SEO like Clutch and Yelp to check the credibility and performance of your brand from other customers.
 (You should definitely consider listing your product or service on such sites that are relevant for your industry).

 To conduct full-fledged keyword research, you can tools like SEMrush and Ahrefs and develop a list of topics.
 The next time you write a content piece or publish a video, you know how to better target your audience at every step of the buying process.
+To evaluate which keywords generate revenue and not just leads, level up your reporting with CRM and Google Analytics integration.

 You’ll need to research the buying process in detail to know what type of content is good for what stage.
 It will largely depend on the type of your industry and the time your consumer spends at each stage.
 HubSpot suggested that, in general, for b2b, blogs, how-to tutorials, social media posts, educational webinars, are all good options for your prospects on the awareness stage.
 For interests and desires, consider publishing content like case studies and product comparison guides.
 And you can offer free consultations, offers, and free trials for prospects at the last stage.